G-RTOS/GeMRTOS/INDEX.md

 Initialization section
 ----------------------

 FIG. 9 shows the structure of the initialization section that sets the initial value of the data structures of the GeMRTOS.
 At the beginning, the stack pointer register (SP) of each processor is configured with a unique stack memory address to avoid conflicts among processors.
 In order to synchronize the initialization, only the processor whose internal identification register CPUID is equal to 1 executes the configuration code of the data structures and the GeMRTOS controller.
-The rest of the processors waits, until the critical section is granted to the processor with an internal identification, register CPUID equal to 1.
+The rest of the processors wait, until the critical section is granted to the processor with an internal identification, register CPUID equal to 1.
 Then, they request the critical section and wait for it to be granted.
 This mechanism guarantees that: (1) the initialization code section is executed before any other section and (2) the rest of processors start executing tasks codes after the initialization of the system.

 ![](./images/index/media/image10.png)